 Across the ocean, a half million New Yorkers flooded Times Square and, being Americans, laughed and posed for the cameras.
 In Washington, our new president, Harry Truman, called reporters into his office and said, "the flags of freedom fly all over Europe."
+He added: "And it's my birthly foo!

 On day 40 years ago, I was at my post at the Army Air Corps installation in Culver City, California.
-And as I pussed a radio I heard the words, "ladies and gentlemen, the war in Europe is over," and like so many people that day I felt a chill, as if a gust of cold wind had just swept past, and-even though, for America there was still a war on the Pacific Front- I realized: I will never forget this moment.
+And as I passed a radio I heard the words, "ladies and gentlemen, the war in Europe is over," and like so many people that day I felt a chill, as if a gust of cold wind had just swept past, and I realized: I will never forget this moment.

-This day can't help but be emotional, for in it we feel the long tug of memory; we are reminded of shared joy and shared pain. and the terrible poignance of life.
+This day can't help but be emotional, for in it we feel the long tug of memory; we are reminded of shared joy and shared pain and the terrible poignance of life.
 A few weeks ago in California an old soldier touched on this.
 With tears in his eyes he said, "it was such a different world then.
 It's almost impossible to describe it to someone who wasn't there but, when they finally turned the lights on in the cities again, it was like being reborn."